 I used to cry or sulk, even more, leaving my mother to work on her creation alone.
 I hated those moments, those words.
 To me, they all sounded judgmental, harsh, and patronizing.

 I always thought that ‘making things’ was my mother’s.
 Not mine.

 I was careless and sloppy; while my mother was neat and tidy.

 I wasn’t sure when I started to make things again.
-Maybe that one time when I enrolled on a course to make batik.
-Then, silver jewellery.
+Maybe that one time when I enrolled in a course to make batik.
+Then, silver jewelry.
 Cooking Balinese food.
-Watercolour painting.
+Watercolor painting.
 Weaving.
 Making prayer beads.